Achievable logoAchievable logo

 If XYZ’s market price stays below $75

-Both options are “out of the money” and expire worthless, resulting in the original net premium reflecting the investor’s overall return.
-The net credit was $700, which is also the maximum gain.
-This is why it’s a bear call spread - the investor prefers both options expire so they can keep their initial net credit.
+Both options are out of the money and expire worthless.
+The investor keeps the original net credit, which is $700 (maximum gain).
+This is why it’s a bear call spread: the investor prefers the options expire so they can keep the credit.

 If XYZ’s market price goes above $75, but stays below $90

-The short call goes “in the money” and begins gaining intrinsic value, which is not good for short options!
-When the market goes to $82, the short call loses $7 due to the option’s intrinsic value, offsetting the net credit and leading to breakeven.
-When the market goes above $82, the investor experiences an overall loss as the short call loses more value than the net credit received upfront.
-The long call stays “out of the money” and expires as long as ABC’s market price remains below $90.
+The short call is in the money and gains intrinsic value, which hurts a short option position.
+At $82, the short call has $7 of intrinsic value, which offsets the $7 net credit, so the position is at breakeven.
+Above $82, the investor has an overall loss as the short call’s intrinsic value grows beyond the credit received.
+The long call remains out of the money as long as the stock stays below $90.

 If XYZ’s market price goes above $90

-Both options are “in the money” and begin offsetting each other.
-For every dollar lost on the short call as the market rises, a dollar is gained on the long call.
-Essentially, the long call “saves” the investor from losing more money.
+Both options are in the money and begin offsetting each other.
+Above $90, each additional $1 lost on the short call is offset by a $1 gain on the long call.
+The long call caps the loss.

 What was the investor’s intent?

-They were bearish on ABC’s market price, but wanted a hedge in case of a bull market.
-Buying the $600 call reduces the net credit to $700 (from $1,300).
-The investor receives a lower premium, but the investor’s loss potential is capped if the market price rises above $90.
+The investor is bearish on XYZ but wants protection if the stock rises.
+Buying the $90 call costs $600 and reduces the net credit from $1,300 to $700.
+The investor collects less premium, but the loss is capped if the stock rises above $90.

 An investor goes long 1 CBA Sep 35 call at $9 and short 1 CBA Sep 45 call at $4.
 The market price goes to $43, and the investor closes the contracts at intrinsic value.
 What is the gain or loss?